dbnetsoft/RaceResultExchangeDocumentation/docs/displayboards/modes.md

 ## Countdown Mode

-In countdown mode, the field `[countdown]` is counting down a target time.
+In countdown mode, the field `[countdown]` is counting down a target/reference time.
 After the target time is reached, you can select what mode to show next (e.g. stay on the countdown mode or show the runtime mode).

 ![Screenshot](countdown.png)

 ## Runtime Mode

-In runtime mode, the field `[runtime]` is counting up from a target time.
+In runtime mode, the field `[runtime]` is counting up from a target/reference time.
 Before the target time is reached, you can select what mode to show first (e.g. stay on the runtime mode or show the countdown or clock).

 ![Screenshot](runtime.png)